Corporation Business Tax - FAQs

 Hartford, CT 06103-1837

 Your Connecticut return is due on the fifteenth day of the month following the due date of the federal return.
-Beginning with the 2017 return, the due date generally will be the fifteenth day of the fifth month after the end of your corporation’s year.
-For example, if your corporation has a December 31 st year end, the return is now due on May 15th.
+The due date generally will be the fifteenth day of the fifth month after the end of your corporation’s year.
+For example, if your corporation has a December 31st year end, the return is due on May 15th.

 Exception for June 30th year ends: If your corporation has a June 30th year end, the return is due on October 15th.